-- 7.1 Overview and Scrutiny Arrangements - 1 The Role of Overview and Scrutiny - 1.1 The Council operates an Overview and Scrutiny function that undertakes a number of roles including: - (a) monitoring the decisions of the Cabinet; - (b) advising the Council on forthcoming decisions; - (c) the development and review of policy; and - (d) call-in of a decision which has been made by the Cabinet but not yet implemented. - 1.2 The Overview and Scrutiny function will develop a work plan as well as supporting policy development, providing pre-decision scrutiny where appropriate, holding decision-makers to account and exercising the formal call-in of executive decisions to review any concerns about the making of the decision. - 1.3 Further details are set out in the Overview and Scrutiny Procedure Rules in this Constitution. - 7.2 Overview and Scrutiny Procedure Rules - 1 The Overview and Scrutiny committees - 1.1 The Council will have 3 Overview and Scrutiny committees: - (a) Corporate Overview and Scrutiny Committee - (b) People Overview and Scrutiny Committee - (c) Place Overview and Scrutiny Committee - 1.2 The Overview and Scrutiny committees will consult with other parts of the Council as appropriate, including the Cabinet, on the preparation of any work programme. - 1.3 The Overview and Scrutiny committees will take into account any views expressed following consultation under Rule 1.2 above in drawing-up any work programme.
-They should also take into account the resources, both officer and financial, available to support its proposals. - 1.4 A Co-ordinating Overview and Scrutiny Group, comprised of the Chairs and Vice Chairs of the Overview and Scrutiny committees, shall be responsible for approving the work programmes prepared by the Overview and Scrutiny committees. - 1.5 Once any programme has been approved, a copy will be sent to all Members of the Council and all relevant officers
+7.1 Overview and Scrutiny Arrangements

+1 The Role of Overview and Scrutiny

+- 1.1 The Council operates an Overview and Scrutiny function that undertakes a number of roles including: - (a) monitoring the decisions of the Cabinet; - (b) advising the Council on forthcoming decisions; - (c) the development and review of policy; and - (d) call-in of a decision which has been made by the Cabinet but not yet implemented. - 1.2 The Overview and Scrutiny function will develop a work plan as well as supporting policy development, providing pre-decision scrutiny where appropriate, holding decision-makers to account and exercising the formal call-in of executive decisions to review any concerns about the making of the decision.

+1.3 Further details are set out in the Overview and Scrutiny Procedure Rules in this Constitution.

+7.2 Overview and Scrutiny Procedure Rules

+1 The Overview and Scrutiny committees

+- 1.1 The Council will have four Overview and Scrutiny committees: - (a) Corporate Overview and Scrutiny Committee (11 members) - (b) Place Overview and Scrutiny Committee (11 members) - (c) Adult Care and Health Overview and Scrutiny Committee (11 members) - (d) Place Overview and Scrutiny Committee (11 members)